 Why eat.Wild?

-Compared with classic supermarket meats wild Game is astonishingly versatile; the flavour profiles of one type of bird are completely unlike another, giving you plenty of room to experiment in the kitchen.
+Compared with classic supermarket meats wild meat is astonishingly versatile; the flavour profiles of one type of bird are completely unlike another, giving you plenty of room to experiment in the kitchen.

 It’s also lean, high in protein and low in fat, making it a healthy switch for midweek meals.

-Better still, for extra peace of mind you can choose British Game Assurance game, so it’s guaranteed to be high quality and sustainably sourced.
+Better still, for extra peace of mind you can choose assured wild meat, so it’s guaranteed to be high quality and sustainably sourced.

-Each bird offers something a little different, from subtly flavoured Pheasant to gamey Grouse.
+Each type of wild meat offers something a little different, from subtly flavored Pheasant to glorious Grouse.

 Grouse